b-sct/web/SQLi/README.md

 ' #
 " #
 ```
-example query: SELECT id,username,role FROM users WHERE id='1' # '
+example query: SELECT role,fullname FROM users WHERE id='1' # '
 # UNION attack
 if data is returned in the response, the database can be enumerated using a union attack.
 in this case, the first step is to figure out how many columns are returned by the query.